The Power and Importance of Intention

 One of the principles of dynamic aromatherapy (a term we have used for our teachings since 1991) is to effectively utilize mindfulness and intention.
 This blog posting is about intention (a future posting will be about mindfulness).

-Intention is a mental structure, which creates a pathway along which energy can move and illicit desired responses.
+Intention is a mental structure, which creates a pathway along which energy can move and elicit desired responses.
 Intention defines our movement within treatment, it allows for focus and concentration on goals.
 Intention is a guide and when properly utilized can add to the depth of healing.

 A few years ago a student of mine asked me how I create a blend for a client or perform a client consultation.
 I shared that first I clear my mind, space, and being, in so much as this is possible, and allow myself to be fully present with my client.
 I ask questions that seem appropriate for the client and listen.
 I listen with my ears, eyes, nose, and intuition and if I am practicing with reflexology or massage, then during the session, with the sense of touch.
 The consultation can last any where from 15 to 30 minutes depending on the client and type of service being offered.
 Upon completion of the consultation I typically have a path of action formulated and an ‘intention’.